19 Things to Know Before Moving to Orlando, FL

 17. Orlando Sports

-Sports lovers rejoice, as there are many major sports franchises in Orlando.
-The Orlando Magic (NBA) plays at the Amway Center, a stadium that is also the home of the Orlando Solar Bears hockey team.
+The city is home to quite a few sports teams.
+The Orlando Magic (NBA) plays at the Amway Center, a stadium that is also home to the Orlando Solar Bears hockey team.
 Soccer enthusiasts cheer for the Orlando City Soccer Club at the Exploria Stadium in Downtown Orlando.

 18. Universities in Orlando

 Higher education is a major draw for students and academic professionals in Orlando.
-The University of Central Florida is the second-largest university in the US.
-This public research university focuses on Optics, Lasers, Modeling and Simulation, Engineering, and other fields, including video game design.
+The University of Central Florida is the second-largest university in the entire U.S. This public research university focuses on Optics, Lasers, Modeling and Simulation, Engineering, and other fields, including video game design.

 Rollins College is a private liberal arts college in nearby Winter Park, Florida, with programs like Business Administration, Management and Operations, Journalism, Communication, and more.

-Stetson University is known for its Business Management, Marketing, and Social Sciences programs.
+Stetson University is known for its Business Management, Law School, Marketing, and Social Sciences programs.
 It also boasts 18 NCAA Division I teams.

 You can also learn more about: